-- OSH and (Alliance) will demonstrate their own commitment to workplace safety and health whenever their leaders address groups. - Promote safe and healthful work practices and their implementation through print or electronic media, at conferences, or by other means of outreach. - Convene or participate in forums, round table discussions, or stakeholder meetings on industry problems to help forge innovative solutions to those issues in the workplace or to provide input on safety and health issues. - Photos taken by (Company Name) and OSH at their sponsored events may be used in publications and PowerPoint presentations by either party.
+- OSH and (Alliance) will demonstrate their own commitment to workplace safety and health whenever their leaders address groups. - Promote safe and healthful work practices and their implementation through print or electronic media, at conferences, or by other means of outreach. - Convene or participate in forums, round table discussions, or stakeholder meetings on industry problems to help forge innovative solutions to those issues in the workplace or to provide input on safety and health issues. - Photographs or videos, including those captured by camera, phone or drone, which are taken by representatives of either (Alliance) or OSH at their sponsored events, may be used in publications by either party.
+Such publications include Podcasts, PowerPoint presentations, and all social media outlets.